learnk8s/learnk8s.io/src/requests-limits/content.md

 Click on start and switch over to the graph section.

-**The real-time graph shows the requests per second received by the app, as well as requests per second, failure rate, response codes, etc.**
+**The real-time graph shows the requests per second received by the app, as well as failure rate, response codes, etc.**

-Excellent, now that you have a mechanism to generate load, it's time to take a look at the application.
+Now that you have a mechanism to generate load, it's time to take a look at the application.

 _Has the CPU and memory increased?_